This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 28.09.
 Wednesday – Refining Concept I

-In the previews day, we made experiments to scare some of our friends and measured their finger conductivity on their fingers.
+In the previous day, we made experiments to scare some of our friends and measured their finger conductivity on their fingers.
 We found out that after the short shock, they became much more relaxed which was also supported by some research we found.
 To move on by we decided to finally focus on work context to force people to not be stressed at work.
 By scaring them we can first force them to stop buying too much into the current rhythm and help them to relax.

 We first looked up some references to for wearables to get a little of aesthetic view for it and built something like a mood board.
 Also, we looked up for similar projects in the field and why they were made.

 Then we also found an interesting article for a device that was able to recognize if a real (natural) or a synthetic voice was speaking.
-Very cool and interesting with the emerging of artificial intelligence which enables always better synthetic voices and could lead to serious problems in communication when people are not used to it and trust voices.
+Very cool and interesting with the emerging of machine learning which enables always better synthetic voices and could lead to serious problems in communication when people are not used to it and trust voices.
 But the very interesting thing was how the user was warned of the synthetic voice.
 It was a small Peltier element that was cooling down as soon a synthetic voice was detected.
 So we wrote that down for the next task to do.

 How to Scare